How to Estimate Your Take-Home Pay in Canada in 2026

 In addition to federal income tax, you also owe tax to your province or territory of residence.
 The provinces and territories (except Quebec, which administers its own tax) have an agreement with the CRA to collect provincial/territorial income tax.

-Each province and territory sets its own personal income tax brackets and rates, which results in differences in take home pay in Canada.
+Each province and territory sets its own personal income tax brackets and rates, resulting in differences in take-home pay across Canada.
 For example:

 Province/TerritoryTax Brackets